boehs/oasis/The .tech trap.md

 ### Ditch the old one

 Or, you could ditch the old one, leaving metric tons of dead links in your wake.
-You know how deadlinks feel to stumble across, and you certainly don't want to give someone else that fait
+You know how deadlinks feel to stumble across, and you certainly don't want to give someone else that fate

 ## This was avoidable